 Wendy’s shade game cannot be stopped.
 Typically, a business would shy away from comments with negative remarks.

 But Wendy’s saw this as an opportunity to make their customer relations hilarious and entertaining.

 Image source: Wendy’s Twitter Account

-Takeaway: Don’t be afraid to be different.
-You wouldn’t normally go for the tone and voice that Wendy’s is using but it worked for them.
+Don’t be afraid to be different.
+You wouldn’t usually go for the tone and voice that Wendy’s is using, but it worked for them.

 Know the competition

 Researching about the competition doesn’t mean that you are out to copy their success stories.
 But knowing what works for your audience will help you pitch your product or service with a better and more creative approach.